CivicActions/ssp-toolkit/docs/ssp.md

 ### AC-6 (9): Auditing Use Of Privileged Functions

-> The information system audits the execution of privileged functions.

 ##### Drupal

 CivicActions, at least quarterly, audits all team accounts based on the concept of least privilege.
 Each member of the developer team is assigned a role of which defines access needed to perform only the member’s job function.
 The audit of accounts is reported and reviewed by the CivicActions Operations and evaluated to determine whether roles or membership within the developer team should be changed.

 ### AC-7: Unsuccessful Logon Attempts

-> The information system:
->   a.
-Enforces a limit of [Assignment: organization-defined number] consecutive
-> invalid logon attempts by a user during a [Assignment: organization-defined time period]; and
->   b.
-Automatically [Selection: locks the account/node for an [Assignment: organization-defined
-> time period]; locks the account/node until released by an administrator; delays next logon prompt according to [Assignment: organization-defined delay algorithm]] when the maximum number of unsuccessful attempts is exceeded.

 ##### AWS